kaavyalakshmanan/tele-vet/README.md

 ## Minimal Requirements
 - [ ] Database storage
 - [ ] User and vet accounts
-- [ ] external log-in manager
+- [ ] External log-in manager
-- [ ] Search for vets by location (google map integration)
+- [ ] Search for vets by location
+- [ ] Google Maps API integration
-- [ ] View a vet's availability
+- [ ] Users can view a vet's availability

 ## Standard Requirements
+- [ ] Upload images
+- [ ] User authentication
-- [ ] Booking/viewing appointment
+- [ ] Book an appointment with a vet
+- [ ] Vets can select their availability in their calendar
-- [ ] Send and receive private messages to a message inbox
+- [ ] Video conference with vets
 - [ ] Realtime messaging between patients and vets
-- [ ] Embedded video portal
-- [ ] Upload images
+- [ ] Send and receive private messages, images, and docs to a message inbox
+- View message log history with vets
+- Receive a summary of the appointment from the vet
+- Send notes and prescriptions
+- View patient uploaded images
+- View existing patient files

 ## Stretch Requirements
+- [ ] Receive prescriptions from the vet that can be downloaded as a pdf for printing and collecting
 - [ ] Integrate booking with external calendars (google Cal, Outlook, Apple Cal)
 - [ ] Payment integration
-- [ ] Pre-screening chatbot
+- [ ] Undergo a pre-screening using a chatbot to indicate the level of urgency and preliminary info
+- [ ] Vets can view preliminary info on patients from pre-screening

 ## Breakdown of minimal requirements
 - [ ] Database Storage